Benefits and tax credits you can claim as a carer

 If you have an unexpected and urgent financial need, you might be able to get local help.
 This is called local welfare assistance.

-- If you live in England, contact your local council to find out more about what help they may be able to provide.
+- If you live in England, contact your local council to find out more about what help they might be able to provide.

 - If you live in Scotland, find out more about the Scottish Welfare Fund on the Scottish Government website.